wmorgan/dcos-docs/1.7/usage/tutorials/autoscaling/microscaling-queue.md

 nav_title: Microscaling
 ---

-While autoscaling adjusts the size of your compute cluster when you need more (or fewer) resources, [microscaling](http://microscaling.org) adjusts the balance of tasks running within your existing compute cluster.
-This allows your infrastructure to react within seconds to a change in demand, which is much faster than waiting several minutes for a new virtual machine.
+[Microscaling](http://microscaling.org) adjusts the balance of tasks running within your compute cluster.
+This allows your infrastructure to automatically reallocate resources from lower priority to higher priority tasks, reacting within seconds to a change in demand.
+Microscaling monitors whether the higher priority task is meeting a performance target - in this case, keeping the length of a queue near a configured value.
+The higher priority task is scaled up when the target is not being met, and down when it is being exceeded, and the lower priority task can use spare resources.

-This tutorial walks through setting up a microscaling demonstration from [Microscaling Systems](http://microscaling.com).
+This tutorial walks through setting up a microscaling demonstration from [Microscaling Systems](http://microscaling.com) on a DC/OS cluster.

 **Time Estimate**: